neoclide/coc-snippets/Readme.md

 ## Commands

 - Use `:CocList snippets` to open snippets list.
-- Use `:CocCommand snippets.editSnippets` to edit user snippet of current filetype.
+- Use `:CocCommand snippets.openSnippetFiles` to choose and open a snippet file that used by current document.
-- Use `:CocCommand snippets.openSnippetFiles` to open snippet files of current filetype.
+- Use `:CocCommand snippets.editSnippets` to edit user's ultisnips snippets of current document filetype.
 - Use `:CocCommand snippets.openOutput` to open output channel of snippets.

 ## F.A.Q